What is an Employment Contract?

 The HR department of a company typically handles the provisions to be included in an Employment Contract.
 These include:

-Remuneration details A clear breakdown of remuneration will help both employee and employer to have a clear understanding of what investment an organization is making in its employees.
+- Remuneration details including benefits, bonuses, and reimbursements: A clear breakdown of remuneration will help both employee and employer to have a clear understanding of what investment an organization is making in its employees.
 It should include details of basic salary, allowance, insurance, provident fund, and all the deductions or facilities to which the employee is entitled.
+Further, employees should also be told of the benefits they will receive such as lunches, accident coverages, discounts along with reimbursements for goods like stationeries and others.

 Key terms in Employment Contract: